Sum Rate optimization for RIS-Aided RSMA system with Movable Antenna: Abstract

 \section{Abstract}

-Rate-Splitting Multiple Access (RSMA) is regarded as a key enabling technique for sixth-generation (6G) wireless systems for its powerful interference management substantially enhancing link throughput.
-Reconfigurable Intelligent Surface (RIS) can effectively shape the wireless propagation to match the environment and improve communication performance.
-However, in conventional RSMA–RIS architectures, the antenna elements are fixed, which underutilizes spatial degrees of freedom and hence constrains system performance.
-To address this limitation, we propose a movable-antenna (MA) assisted RSMA–RIS framework and formulate a sum-rate maximization problem that jointly optimizes the transmit beamforming matrix, the RIS reflection matrix, the common-rate partition, and the MA positions.
-The original problem is equivalently transformed by employing the fractional programming (FP) method, and a closed-form solution for the common rate splitting is derived.
-Leveraging the Karush–Kuhn–Tucker (KKT) conditions, we obtain iterative updates for the Lagrange multipliers together with a closed-form expression for the beamforming matrix.
-We then develop an update rule for the RIS reflection matrix via the dual problem, and finally determine the optimal antenna locations using a gradient-ascent procedure.
-Numerical results indicate that, even in the presence of RIS assistance, incorporating MAs yields additional performance improvements for RSMA.
-Moreover, relative to space-division multiple access (SDMA), the assistance of MA yields a greater performance gain for RSMA.
+Rate-Splitting Multiple Access (RSMA) is a key enabling technique for sixth-generation (6G) wireless systems due to its powerful interference management, and Reconfigurable Intelligent Surface (RIS) improves communication performance by shaping wireless propagation.
+However, conventional RSMA--RIS architectures employ fixed antennas, limiting spatial degrees of freedom and system performance.
+To address this, we propose a movable-antenna (MA) assisted RSMA--RIS framework and formulate a sum-rate maximization problem that jointly optimizes the transmit beamforming matrix, RIS reflection matrix, common-rate partition, and MA positions.
+After yielding a closed-form solution for common rate splitting, the problem is transformed via fractional programming (FP).
+Using Karush--Kuhn--Tucker (KKT) conditions, we give iterative updates for Lagrange multipliers and beamforming matrix, obtain the RIS reflection matrix via the dual problem, and determine optimal antenna positions via gradient ascent.
+Numerical results show that with the existence of RIS, integrating MA yields additional gains of approximately 33.3\% for SDMA and 35.6\% for RSMA.